-- Requests for Optune®, MRgFUS (MR-guided focused ultrasound), GliaSite® and HIPEC (Hyperthermic Intraperitoneal Chemotherapy) are not reviewed by eviCore and, as such, these requests should be directed to Cigna. - o In addition, requests for radiation treatment given to an individual during an inpatient stay (ie, non-breast IORT) should be directed to Cigna.
+- Requests for SpaceOARTM, Optune®, MRgFUS (MR-guided focused ultrasound), GliaSite® and HIPEC (Hyperthermic Intraperitoneal Chemotherapy) are not reviewed by eviCore and, as such, these requests should be directed to the health plan. - In addition, requests for radiation treatment given to an individual during an inpatient stay (ie, non-breast IORT) should be directed to the health plan.